-This is Ebates, which has recently gotten a name change to Rakuten.
-Only the name has changed.
-Ebates I mean Rakuten is a free rebate site that I have written about in the past.
+Formerly Ebates, only the name has changed.
+Rakuten is a free rebate site that I have written about in the past.
 I hope you are already earning cash-back rebates when you shop online or in-store at any number of popular retailers like Amazon, Old Navy, Chico’s, JCPenney, Lowes, Groupon.

 And don’t worry about the name change to Rakuten.
 Nothing has changed for you—your cash back account is intact.
-If you don’t have an account, click here to open your free account.
-It’s super easy and quite amazing how much you can earn on purchases you would have made anyway.
+If you don’t have an account, it’s super easy to open your free account.
+And quite amazing how much you can earn with cash back from onlie purchases you would have made anyway.

-Here’s the way you can turbo charge your Rakuten account to give you even more extra cash.
-Refer friends and relatives to open their free Ebates account.
-Ebates will pay you whopping $25 for every new member you refer who then shops and makes a purchase at one of its partner merchants sites.
+Here’s the way you can turbocharge your Rakuten account to give you even more extra cash.
+Refer friends and relatives to open their free account.
+Rakuten will pay you a whopping $25 for every new member you refer who he or she shops and makes a purchase at one of its partner merchants sites.
 And there is no limit to how many referral fees you can earn.
-When you opened your Ebates account, you got your own unique referral link, which you can use at will—even on social media.
+When you open your Rakuten account, you get your own unique referral link, which you can use at will—even on social media.

 Rakuten sends checks out once each quarter and it’s by paper check in the mail.